Emirate of Çemişgezek: Relations with the Aq Qoyunlu

 In the next century, the Aq Qoyunlu Qara Yuluk procured control of the region from Pir Husayn. Çemişgezek fell in 1423, or earlier, as indicated by Sheikh Hasan's meeting with the Qara Qoyunlu ruler Iskandar Mirza in 1422 when he requested for his support to regain the areas lost to the Aq Qoyunlu.
 An Armenian colophon dated 1435 mentions a certain Armenian named Khoshghadam as na'ib (viceroy), presumably of Çemişgezek under Qara Yuluk.
 Three years later, the Aq Qoyunlu-ruled town was subject to a Mamluk attack, and was annexed into the province of Aleppo.
 The Malkishi seemingly supported the Aq Qoyunlu prince Hamza during a civil war that broke out among Qara Yuluk's successors.

 The rule of the Malkishi family suddenly ceased with the rise of the Aq Qoyunlu ruler Uzun Hasan, who wished to eliminate Kurdish dynasties who were aligned with the Qara Qoyunlu according to Sharafkhan.
 Uzun Hasan assigned the Kharbandalu Turkmen tribe to subdue Çemişgezek, which changed hands back to the Aq Qoyunlu.
 However, Sheikh Hasan organized an army from his subjects and successfully recovered control of the region.
 In 1452, Sheikh Hasan's aspirations to seize the fortresses of Gobrak and Vibrak on the western frontier with the Dulkadirids elicited a counter-offensive with thirty-thousand troops led by Suleiman, who was forced to retreat to Harpoot when the local forces sortied and flanked the Dulkadirid army.

 In 1456, Sheikh Hasan conversely supported Uzun Hasan at a battle on the Tigris.
-Three years later, Sheikh Hasan further strengthened the alliance by marrying his son Sohrab's daughter to the Aq Qoyunlu Sultan Khalil.
+Three years later, Sheikh Hasan further strengthened the alliance by marrying his granddaughter (through his son Sohrab) to the Aq Qoyunlu Sultan Khalil.
 From that date, the Malkishi may be considered an integral part of the Aq Qoyunlu, a rare example of "Turkmen-Kurdish association" before the emergence of Safavid Iran.
 In 1461, Sheikh Hasan escorted the envoy led by Uzun Hasan's mother Sara Khatun tasked with discussing the question of the Empire of Trebizond with the Ottoman sultan Mehmed II.
 Although the envoy's goal was to prevent Mehmed II from attacking Trebizond at the behest of Uzun Hasan's Trapezuntine wife Despina Khatun, it was unsuccessful in shifting Mehmed II's plans.
-Sheikh Hasan's son and successor Suhrab continued to serve his son-in-law Sultan Khalil until the latter's death in 1478.
-There is no surviving detailed account of Suhrab's rule, which was possibly short-lived.
+Sheikh Hasan's son and successor Sohrab continued to serve his son-in-law Sultan Khalil until the latter's death in 1478.
+There is no surviving detailed account of Sohrab's rule, which was possibly short-lived.
 During the reign of the Aq Qoyunlu overlord, Yaqub, Khalid Beg, Emir of Pazuki, made himself the "master" of Çemişgezek.